Candied Sweet Potatoes with Marshmallows

 Doesn't that sound amazing?
 It so is.
 They are family-friendly, so kids love them, too.
 You are never going to want to make sweet potatoes any other way again!

-Candied sweet potatoes are made by baking cubed sweet potatoes in a dark brown sugar, maple syrup, butter, rum sauce that is seasoned with salt and cinnamon.
+Candied sweet potatoes are made by baking chunks of sweet potatoes in a dark brown sugar, maple syrup, butter, rum sauce that is seasoned with salt and cinnamon.
 The potatoes are baked for an hour and a half at 375 degrees F until the potatoes are tender and the sauce has thickened.
 They are then topped with marshmallows.
 See below for a detailed ingredients list and instructions.

 Candied sweet potatoes are sugary sweet and taste like candy, hence the name candied sweet potatoes!